rabbitmq/rabbitmq-website/docs/troubleshooting-oauth2.md

 #### Troubleshooting

-1. Access RabbitMQ logs.
+1. Access the RabbitMQ logs
-2. Look for `{bad_cert,hostname_check_failed}`.
+2. Look for `{bad_cert,hostname_check_failed}`
-3. If you find an entry it means that RabbitMQ tried to contact the url found in `auth_oauth2.issuer` and the issuer presented a wildcard certificate.
+3. If you find an entry, it means that RabbitMQ tried to contact the URL found in `auth_oauth2.issuer` and the issuer presented a wildcard certificate
-4. To fix this issue, add the following line to your RabbitMQ configuration `auth_oauth2.https.hostname_verification = wildcard`, or `auth_oauth2.oauth_providers.<my_oauth_provider_name>.https.hostname_verification = wildcard` if you are using multiple OAuth providers.
+4. To fix this issue, add the following line to `rabbitmq.conf`: `auth_oauth2.https.hostname_verification = wildcard`, or `auth_oauth2.oauth_providers.<my_oauth_provider_name>.https.hostname_verification = wildcard` if multiple identity providers are used